 5. Get Your Own House in Order

 Not all marketing efforts for your remodeling business are outward facing.
 A lot of remodelers don’t have a good grasp of who their prospective customers are.
 Others don’t have a clear picture of how past marketing efforts have performed—or even a way to qualify interested prospects.

 Before you can take corrective measures to improve your marketing, you need to know where you stand.
 A great way to do that is to schedule a free Remodeler Marketing Assessment.
-You’ll come away with a review of your current website set up, some free tips on how to improve your traffic, and some concrete, actionable advice on how to generate more leads today.
+You’ll come away with a review of your current website set up, your social media presence, some free tips on how to improve your traffic, and, best of all, some concrete, actionable advice on how to generate more leads today.

 6. Create and Offer Premium Content

 We've seen this tactic gain hundreds of leads for our clients and is a great way to share your knowledge.
 Create an eBook, checklist, or cost comparison guide that your prospective customers would find value in.
 For example a kitchen design guide eBook with remodeling considerations, a checklist to see if your deck is safe, or a cost comparison of remodeling projects in your area.
 Then, create a form where prospects have to fill out their name, email address and phone number before they can access the premium content information.